 To make an extraordinary difference to ordinary South Africans by educating our maturing market about the virtues andpositive impact of authentic Service Design, when infused into the reimagining of services in our region.

-Service Design should drive measurable and impactful change, that not only solves a need but has either a financial number behind it or another key metric is changed.
+What does good Service Design look like?Service Design should drive measurable and impactful change, that not only solves a need but has either a financial number behind it or another key metric is changed.
 The current industry approach is “shoot first, question later”.
 We wouldlike service design to be about questioning first and shoot when required.

 How can Service Design benefit the everyday South African on the street?In South Africa we suffer from corporates (global and local) forcing solutions onto people without understanding our uniquecontext or the real need behind it (the problem).
 Service Design can create better service and product delivery withcultural and context-specific solutions.
 Services designed in this waste will hopefully also minimise waste of all kinds i.e time, money and resources, which South Africa can ill-afford at any level.